-If you have any tinsel garlands, you can recycle it into a quick little wreath.
-It’s good to recycle tinsel, if you can, as it’s one of those things that’s really hard to get rid of.
+If you have any spare or unused tinsel garlands, you can recycle these into little holiday wreaths.
+It’s good to recycle tinsel, if you can, as it’s one of those things that’s really hard to recycle.
 Creature Comforts has a DIY 5-minute tinsel garland wreath you can make in a few minutes. but you will need a glue gun and a needlepoint hoop.
 My version is easier as all you need is a wire coat hanger stretched into a round shape.
 Then you just wind the garland around the hanger.
 Easy, for sure, and better for the environment.

 What about recycling some old Christmas ornaments into a wreath?
 Not as simple to make as the tinsel one but it looks spectacular.
 Eddie Ross has instructions for a simple enough one using a wire coat hanger as the base.
 Be careful if you are using old glass ornaments or balls as these shatter easily.
 I skipped the glue gun.